Poker Rules

-Poker is a popular card game that can be played with 2-10 players.
-The goal of the game is to have the best hand of cards, or to bluff your opponents into thinking you have a better hand than you do.
-One of the best ways to learn Poker online is by participating in freeroll games on the Poker app.
+Poker is a popular card game that can be played between 2 to 10 players.
+The goal is to have the best hand of cards or to bluff your opponents into thinking you have a better hand than you do.
+One of the best ways to learn poker online is by participating in freeroll games on a poker app like Adda52.
 Freeroll games allow you to play poker against other players without risking any money.

 Poker hand rankings are essential to understand if you want to play the game.